Finding Code Issues in Specific Scope

 Each new run of code inspection opens a new tab in the window so the results of previous runs are preserved until you close their tabs.

 By default, issues are grouped by files.
-If necessary, you can regroup issues by type, severity, etc. using the Group by: selector.
+If necessary, you can regroup issues by type, severity, and so on using the Group by: selector.

 To check context of the selected code issue, use the Preview pane that displays one or more lines related to the issue in the code file.
 Use the Show Preview selector to open the pane at the bottom or on the right of the window.